Extracting the signed backbone of intrinsically dense weighted networks: Conclusion and Future Work

 In this study, we put forward an initial discussion on intrinsically dense networks and provide \textit{significance filter} and \textit{vigor filter} for extracting signed backbones of such networks.
 Empirical evaluations that utilize the proposed filters on a variety of real-world networks show that sparse backbones can be obtained while maintaining comparable numbers of positive and negative links and respecting the original weight and strength heterogeneity.
 In general, the obtained backbones exhibits characteristics associated with signed networks such as reciprocity, structural balance, and community structure.
 The extraction method, by design, does not prematurely arrive at conclusions regarding the existence of signed links between nodes when the data is limited.
 On the other hand, choosing appropriate hyperparameter values lies with the user and should be guided by empirical analysis and recommendations provided in this work as well as the purpose and the nature of the specific problem.

 Further studies can improve this work in two major ways.
 As we presented many examples throughout the manuscript, intrinsically dense networks exist in many different domains.
 First, a stream of its applications in different fields and utilization of the resulting backbones in different tasks would provide important feedback regarding its usefulness, weaknesses, and strengths.
 Second, hypergeometric distribution characterizes a discrete process and such discrete distributions are being utilized in the state-of-the-art backbone extraction methods including ours.
 As we discussed earlier, null models developed based on it can have certain undesirable properties for certain networks.
-Although such issues are easy to handle for practical purposes, a natural avenue is to develop new null models that are more appropriate for the case of link weights which are continuous or that can be equivalently represented in different units.
+Therefore, a natural avenue is to develop new null models that are more appropriate for the case of link weights that are continuous or that can be equivalently represented in different units.